P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Methodology

 \subsection{Map predictor}

-In this work, we focus on the task of map prediction in 2D environment.
-We define the observed map as $X\in \mathcal{C}^{H\times W}$, where $\mathcal{C}=\{0,100,255\}$, and $H/W$ is the height/width of the map.
-For each cell in $X$, different numbers are used to represent its state, where 0 is occupied, 100 is unknown, and 255 is free.
+We assume that the robot, equipped with 2D sensors such as a 2D LiDAR, is exploring the environment.
+At time step $t$, the observed grid map can be denoted as $G(t) \in \mathcal{C}^{H(t)\times W(t)}$, where $\mathcal{C}$ is the set containing status for each location, $H(t)\in \mathbb{Z}^+$ and $W(t) \in \mathbb{Z}^+$ is the time-varying height and width of the map.
+There are three different statuses for each cell: occupied, free, and unknown.
 A frontier $f_i$ is defined as the boundary between free and unknown spaces.
 Local map around $f_i$ is defined as

-where $R$ is the range of local map.
-In this work, $R$ is set to 12\,m, which is the same as the range of 2D LiDAR used in the real world experiments.